-The Arts at MIT is excited to announce a new grant that provides between $50 and $250 of funding to purchase art supplies for pods and virtual groups.
+The Arts at MIT is excited to announce a grant that provides between $50 and $250 of funding to purchase art supplies for pods and virtual groups.
 Our mission is to support shared art experiences for learning, pleasure, and community building.
 Groups may be at any skill level and have any affiliation (pod, learning group, friend group, academic group) but must consist entirely of current MIT students.
 Student Arts staff will offer advice and guidance, though we anticipate groups will be largely student-led and taught.

 All project materials must be at safety level GREEN on the Project Manus Remote Making Guidelines.